hipe/tmx/beauty_salon/doc/issues/032-name-conventions-for-variables.md

 underscore(s).

-2) the more frequently-seen form is this: the variable is only ever referenced from one place (and it should be "nearby").
+2) the more frequently-seen form is this: the variable is only ever referenced from one place (and it should be "nearby"; most often in the next expression after the current one (e.g the next line)).

 although technically it "wastes processing", this convention is employed to break up trainwreck of a long line of code, so that A) it is more